Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment: Abstract

 \section{Abstract}

-We report results from searches for new physics models via electron recoils using data collected by the LUX-ZEPLIN (LZ) experiment during its first two science runs, with a total exposure of 4.2 tonne-years.
+We report results from searches for new physics models through electron recoils using data collected by the LUX-ZEPLIN (LZ) experiment during its first two science runs, with a total exposure of 4.2 tonne-years.
 The observed data are consistent with a background-only hypothesis.
-Constraints are derived for several new physics models that predict electronic recoil signals, including electromagnetic interactions of solar neutrinos, solar axion-like particles (ALPs), mirror dark matter, and the absorption of bosonic dark matter candidates.
-These results represent the most stringent constraints to date for solar ALPs with keV-scale masses and mirror dark matter, and they are competitive with existing limits for other investigated models.
+Constraints are derived for electromagnetic interactions of solar neutrinos, solar axion-like particles (ALPs), mirror dark matter, and the absorption of bosonic dark matter candidates.
+The inverse Primakoff process for $^{57}$Fe de-excitation solar ALPs is considered for the first time.

+These results represent the most stringent constraints to date on keV-scale Primakoff and $^{57}$Fe solar ALPs, bosonic dark matter, mirror dark matter, and neutrino millicharge, while remaining competitive for the other signal models investigated.

-Dual-phase liquid xenon (LXe) time projection chambers (TPC), combining a low energy threshold, scalability to large volumes, and ultra-low background rates \cite{LZ:2022ysc}, have become a cornerstone technology for experimental searches for rare processes, particularly for the detection of weakly interacting massive particles (WIMPs) \cite{LZ:2024zvo, XENON:2025vwd, PandaX:2024qfu}, the leading dark matter (DM) candidate.
+Dual-phase xenon time projection chambers (TPCs), combining a low energy threshold, scalability to large volumes, and ultra-low background rates \cite{LZ:2022ysc}, have become a cornerstone technology for experimental searches for rare processes, particularly for the detection of weakly interacting massive particles (WIMPs) \cite{LZ:2024zvo, XENON:2025vwd, PandaX:2024qfu}, a well-motivated dark matter (DM) candidate.
 While these detectors have traditionally focused on nuclear recoil (NR) signals expected from dark matter interactions \cite{LZ:2022lsv, LZ:2024psa, LZ:2024vge, LZ:2024trd, LZ:2024zvo, LZ:2025iaw, PandaX-4T:2021bab, PandaX:2024qfu, XENON:2023cxc, XENON:2025vwd}, they also provide excellent sensitivity to electronic recoil (ER) signals \cite{LZ:2023poo, XENON:2022ltv, PandaX:2024cic,LZ:2025xkj}.
 This opens avenues to a broad spectrum of new physics searches other than conventional WIMPs.
 In this Letter, we report on searches for new physics scenarios that produce ER signals, using data collected by the LUX-ZEPLIN (LZ) experiment.
-The models investigated include solar axion-like particles (ALPs), bosonic dark matter, exotic electromagnetic interactions of solar neutrinos, and mirror dark matter.
-We will first outline the new physics model being tested and theoretical inputs used, then describe the LZ detector and its backgrounds, discuss the data analysis for different signal models, and conclude with the final results from statistical inference.
+This analysis probes additional new physics models compared with previous LZ ER studies~\cite{LZ:2023poo} and is the first to apply the radon tagging technique and to adopt a signal-dependent analysis and statistical treatment for low-energy electron-recoil searches.